Symbiota/Symbiota-Documentation/versioned_docs/version-3.2/4-Editor_Guide/7-Editing_Searching_Records/annotations.md

 :::

-If you wish to print this annotation label now or in the future, also check the _Add to Annotation Print Cue_ box.
+If you wish to print this annotation label now or in the future, also check the _Add to Annotation Print Queue_ box.
 Click Submit Determination.

 ![Add New Determination Form](/img/addnewdetermination.png)